CartoDB/CartoDB-SQL-API/doc/batch_queries.md

 _Batch Queries are not intended to be used for large query payloads that contain over 16384 characters (16kb).
 For instance, if you are inserting a large number of rows into your table, you still need to use the [Import API](https://carto.com/docs/carto-engine/import-api/) or [SQL API](https://carto.com/docs/carto-engine/sql-api/) for this type of data management.
 Batch Queries are specific to queries and CPU usage._

-**Note:** In order to use Batch Queries, you **must** be [authenticated](https://carto.com/docs/carto-engine/sql-api/authentication/) using API keys.
+**Note:** In order to use Batch Queries, you **must** be [authenticated](https://carto.com/docs/carto-engine/sql-api/authentication/) using your Master API key.

 ## Authentication

-An API Key is required to manage your jobs.
+The Master API Key is required to manage your jobs.
 The following error message appears if you are not [authenticated](https://carto.com/docs/carto-engine/sql-api/authentication/):

 ```bash
 {